Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • prematurity.

-Flat feet and flat valgus curvature in children is a consequence of stretching of the ligaments and muscles of the inside of the foot, lower leg and ankle, the heel moves outward, the ankle inward, and the entire lower leg changes its centered location.
+Flat feet and flat valgus curvature in children are a consequence of spraining the ligaments and muscles of the inner part of the foot, shin and ankle, the heel moves outward, the ankle inward, and the entire lower part of the leg changes its centered location.

-If the flat valgus position is strongly pronounced, then it becomes difficult not only to perform physical exercise but also just walk.
-Depreciation is minimized, so the entire burden falls on the spine and brain.
+If the flat valgus position is strongly expressed, then it becomes difficult not only to perform physical exercise, but also just to walk.
+Depreciation is minimized, so the entire load falls on the spine and brain.

-After 5 years, flat valgus foot placement in children is practically not treated, so therapy should be started as early as possible.
-For starters, flat feet just stop and get better. general state legs.
-And even if it is not possible to cure the child by 100%, this deviation (if it is under control) will not affect his general health in the future.
+After 5 years, flat valgus foot placement in children is practically untreatable, so therapy should be started as early as possible.
+To begin with, flat feet simply stop and improve general state legs.
+And even if it is not possible to cure the child 100%, this deviation (if it is under control) will not affect his general health in the future.
 Based on the severity of the problem and age, the doctor prescribes orthopedic insoles, physiotherapy and massage.

-Thanks to the massage, the child's muscles relax, the ligaments stretch, they become stronger, the balance of forces normalizes, after which the foot takes the desired position, which is achieved in the treatment of flat valgus foot.
+Thanks to the massage, the child’s muscles relax, the ligaments stretch, they become stronger, the balance of forces is normalized, after which the foot takes the desired position, which is what is achieved during the therapy of the flat valgus foot.

-The most important factor in the treatment of flat valgus foot in a child is exercise therapy.
-It is not used in isolation, as it is aimed only at consolidating the result.
-Using massage and exercise therapy in parallel, you can achieve a stable, long-term result.
+The most important factor in the treatment of flat valgus foot in a child is physical therapy.
+It is not used in isolation, as it is aimed only at consolidating the result obtained.
+Using massage and exercise therapy in parallel, you can achieve lasting, long-term results.

-As for massage, the emphasis is on the inner and front, part of the lower leg, on the foot attention is paid thumbs: it is important to improve their supinatory functions.
+As for the massage, the emphasis is on the inner and front part of the lower leg, attention is paid to the foot thumbs: It is important to improve their supinator functions.

-During the massage, one should not put much pressure on the legs, the methods of kneading, rubbing and stroking are used.
+When doing a massage, you should not put too much pressure on your legs; kneading, rubbing and stroking methods are used.
 When massaging the legs with a flat valgus foot, vibration, rubbing and stroking are used.
 Massage is done before and after gymnastics.

-The process of correcting flat feet and flat valgus foot is long and complicated, but if you continuously practice necessary procedures, one can count on the normalization of the state of health and proper growth lower extremities.
+The process of correcting flat feet and flat valgus feet is long and complex, but if you continuously practice necessary procedures, then you can count on normalization of your health and proper growth lower limbs.

 Physiotherapy

-Special exercise therapy exercises for children, if there is a flat valgus setting of the feet, can be performed at home.
-The child must perform exercises in thin socks or barefoot, the whole complex is divided into several parts of 2-3 exercises and is performed throughout the day.
-The main emphasis in flat-valgus installation is aimed at the correct positioning of the feet when standing and walking.
+Special physical therapy exercises for children, if they have flat valgus feet, can be performed at home.
+The child should perform the exercises in thin socks or barefoot; the whole complex is divided into several parts of 2-3 exercises and performed throughout the day.
+The main emphasis in flat valgus installation is aimed at the correct placement of the feet when standing and walking.
 Sometimes doctors, after certain examinations, prescribed salt baths and electrophoresis.
-It was even such that doctors with flat valgus foot convincingly recommended a bicycle.
+It even happened that doctors strongly recommended a bicycle for flat valgus feet.
 And you know what, it helped.

-Children's gymnastics leads to the fact that the child must learn to put his legs and feet in the correct position, that is, close and parallel to each other, and not widely spaced, as with a flat valgus defect.
-If he had a flat valgus setting, then the lower limbs will gradually fall into place.
+Children's gymnastics leads to the fact that the child must learn to place his legs and feet in the correct position, that is, close and parallel to each other, and not widely spaced, as with a flat valgus defect.
+If he had a flat valgus position, then the lower limbs will gradually fall into place.

-In order to develop walking skills with flat valgus disease, it is recommended to walk along a path no more than 15 centimeters wide, it can be a strip of carpet or a board, if there is neither one nor the other, you can draw borders directly on the floor with chalk.
-On the street, you can also lead a child along curbs, logs, etc.
+To develop walking skills with flat valgus disease, it is recommended to walk on a path no more than 15 centimeters wide; it can be a strip of carpet or a board; if neither of these is available, you can draw boundaries directly on the floor with chalk.
+On the street, you can also drive your child along curbs, logs, etc.

-Rest special exercises for flat valgus feet in children, the doctor selects directly.
+Rest special exercises for flat valgus feet in children, the doctor selects it directly.

-How helpful information, include in the diet of the child: turkey and rabbit meat, fish, also foods containing a large number of calcium, like cottage cheese and cheese.
-Very helpful fresh juices, zucchini, zucchini, celery, sesame seeds, etc. If possible, go with your child to specialized sanatoriums, for faster and effective treatment feet.
-It will be not only relaxing, but also useful!
+How helpful information, include in your child’s diet: turkey and rabbit meat, fish, and also products containing a large number of calcium, like cottage cheese and cheese.
+Very helpful fresh juices, zucchini, zucchini, celery, sesame seeds, etc. If possible, go with your child to specialized sanatoriums for faster and effective treatment feet.
+It will not only be relaxing, but also useful!

-Valgus deformity of the foot- a violation in which there is a decrease in the height of the arch of the foot and deformation of its axis.
-This disease at the genetic level is diagnosed very rarely, it is mostly acquired in nature.
+Hallux valgus– a disorder in which there is a decrease in the height of the arch of the foot and deformation of its axis.
+This disease is diagnosed very rarely at the genetic level; it is mainly acquired in nature.
 With timely detection and treatment of this disease, irreversible consequences can be avoided, such as: the formation of incorrect posture, curvature of the knee and ankle joints, the appearance of arthrosis and osteoporosis.

-IMPORTANT: Only an orthopedic traumatologist can determine whether this is a functional or pathological disorder.
+IMPORTANT: only an orthopedic traumatologist can determine whether this disorder is functional or pathological.

-IMPORTANT: do not try to force the child to walk ahead of time until he himself begins to stand on his feet.
+IMPORTANT: do not try to force your child to walk prematurely until he begins to stand on his own feet.

-The diagnosis of valgus foot in children is characterized by the following symptoms
+The diagnosis of hallux valgus in children is characterized by the following symptoms

-• between the inner ankles of compressed and straightened knees, in a standing position, the distance is more than 5 cm
+• between the inner ankles of compressed and straightened knees, in a standing position, a distance of more than 5 cm

-• foot support is on inner part, and the outer one does not come into contact with the floor and is raised, i.e. heel and toes look outward, and middle department turned inward (the arches of the feet acquire an X-shape)
+• the support of the foot falls on inner part, and the outer one does not touch the floor and is raised, i.e. the heel and toes look outward, and middle section turned inward (the arches of the feet become X-shaped)

-• at an advanced stage, the sole of the child is compacted, the 1st and 2nd fingers are deformed, so that the second bends and there is always a callus on it
+• at an advanced stage, the child’s sole thickens, the 1st and 2nd toes are deformed, so that the second one bends and there is always a callus on it

 • there is pain in the legs and swelling